 You think hiring new employees is no big deal in today’s economy?
 Think again, the job market has been favoring candidates over employers.
 There might be more individuals looking for work or a better job, but that isn’t translating into the qualified candidate’s companies are looking for.

 “It’s going beyond the traditional hot job sectors of tech and health care at this point.
 The truck driver might be a harder job to fill right now than a software developer,” says Tim Sackett, an HR blogger, and president of HRU Technical Resources.
 “I actually have hiring managers say to me, ‘Just find us people who will actually show up and work’ — and these are for professional jobs.”

 Many companies are providing more perks such as free lunches or gym memberships to help recruit and retain employees.
 In the IT space, companies are offering sign-on bonuses, paying relocation costs, free medical and dental insurance, company-paid mobile or car plan and even unlimited vacation.

 We all know getting a business loan isn’t the same back in the day.
 There is only 21% approval rate for companies applying for a commercial loan at a traditional bank.
-There is a dizzying array of ‘loan’ products out there from the incredibly high rates of a MCA/ACH loan to online small business lenders offering cash to high-risk companies with approvals right online.
+There is a dizzying array of ‘loan’ products out there from the incredibly high rates of an MCA/ACH loan to online small business lenders offering cash to high-risk companies with approvals right online.
 Of course, this is a house of financial cards ready to come crashing down.

 Deciding where and how you get your company funded is one of the most important decisions you will make as a business.
-Do you have IRS issues? re you a start-up?
+Do you have IRS issues?
+Are you a start-up?
 Do you want to take on additional debt?
 Does the funding company have the experience to help you navigate through all the ins-and-outs of your specific situation?

 Obtaining the proper funding advice is crucial to your business success.